bjornhellander/CodeAnalysis.Lightup/README.md

 This source generator package generates code that makes it possible to use features from a later Roslyn version without having an actual dependency to the version supporting those features.
-The consuming package would instead compile against an "oldest supported" version and use the generator to take advantage of newer features when they are available.
+The consuming project would instead compile against an "oldest supported" version and use the generator to take advantage of newer features when they are available.
 The generator package has knowledge of features added after Roslyn 3.0.0.
 When the generated code runs, it uses reflection to detect which of those features that are available in the Roslyn version used at runtime.
 This for example means that an analyzer can run in any